parabirb/jblo/README.md

 # DIABLO
 ### DIABLO - Database Influenced Automated Ban List of Offenders.
 DIABLO syncs up with our databases on predators, such as pedophiles and zoophiles, and prevents them from joining servers that have DIABLO.
-DIABLO relies on cutting-edge infrastructure to ban predators from your server in mere miliseconds.
+DIABLO relies on cutting-edge infrastructure to ban predators from your server in mere milliseconds.
 Keep your server safe from  any potential predators with DIABLO.

 While Discord can take anywhere from a few days to a week to process and take action regarding reports, there is a window in which predators can still freely interact on Discord before being banned.
 Diablo is designed to be a short-term solution to close that window.
 Diablo relies on sourced data from the public to create a comprehensive database to close off any entrances that predators might walk through.
-The more doors we close on predators, we progress towards a safer environemnt across discord, to prevent potential predators from disrupting server operations and preventing many potential indivduals from becoming victims of predatory behavior.
+The more doors we close on predators, we progress towards a safer environemnt across discord, to prevent potential predators from disrupting server operations and preventing many potential individuals from becoming victims of predatory behavior.

 ## Invite Diablo to your server:
 https://top.gg/bot/751888323517349908